 - When a vehicle moves around a horizontal circular road, the centripetal force for circular motion is provided by the frictional force between the road and the wheels.

 - In an atom, an electron moves around the nucleus in an orbit.
-The centripetal force required for the motion of the electron is provided by the electrostatic force of attraction between oppositely charged electrons and protons.
+The centripetal force required for the motion of the electron is provided by the electrostatic force of attraction between negatively charged electron and positively protons.

 - When a coin is kept on rotating disc necessary centripetal force is provided by friction between the coin and the surface of the rotating disc.

 - In a circus, when the motorcyclist moves in a vertical circle in the sphere of death, at the highest point of the vertical circle, necessary centripetal force is provided by the weight of the motorcycle and motorcyclist.

 - When a body is performing looping a loop, at the highest point of the vertical circle, necessary centripetal force is provided by the weight of the body.